BigDataForSanDiego/team122/Machine_Learning_Models/README.md

 Patient -> Fillout basic screening questions (or set of questions given by hospital) -> Model 1 process -> If patient have higher chance of diabites -> Direct patient to 2nd model (or 3rd model if higher chance of heart disease).

-Our long term vision is build a machine learning model that can help detect all posible diseases.
+Our long term vision is build a machine learning model that can help screening all posible diseases.